As a business owner, you’ve probably got your…

 - You write another great post full of useful information too advanced for your audience.
 Also pointless.

-- You write a post about how your service solves your prospects’ problem.
+- You write a post about how your service solves your prospects’ problems.
 Good, right?
 Business is all about solving customer problems.
 But what if your customers already know your service solves their problem?
 Then your post is again pointless!

 To illustrate that last point, let me share an example from my own business.